Alumni Association Executive Committee

 - Key West, FL

 Scott is a senior manager in the real estate organization at Deloitte LLP.
 He earned a B.A. in philosophy from Haverford in 2002.
 Scott serves as an Admission volunteer and is a former member of the Annual Fund Executive Committee.
 He is the 2017 recipient of the Archibald MacIntosh Award, given for exemplary service to the College in the area of admission.
-Scott volunteers with the Literary Seminar, Fringe Theater, Tropic Cinema, and other local organizations.
-Scott and his husband Eric reside in Key West, FL.
+Scott volunteers with the Literary Seminar, Fringe Theater, Tropic Cinema, and other local organizations in Key West, where he resides with his husband and two dogs.

 Feel free to get in touch to discuss corporate real estate strategy, records & information management, career changes and networking, leveraging the Haverford network, LGBTQ+ support, Los Angeles, and/or the Florida Keys.